How to become a social media manager after BDS

 What are the Roles of a Social Media Manager?

-Social media managers are responsible for planning, executing, and optimising a brand’s online presence, with responsibilities varying based on team size and business goals.
+A social media manager is responsible for planning, executing, and optimising a brand’s online presence, with responsibilities varying based on team size and business goals.

 - Understanding the target audience